moorepants/dissertation/control.rst

 Whereas the three outer loop gains are chosen such that the open loop crossover frequencies are half the previous.

+.. todo:: Why do we need the proprioceptive loop?

 Traditionally, sequential loop closure methods are performed on a case by case basis and involve some subjectiveness in applying the rules of thumb.
 This is time consuming and error prone when you have to find the gains for many systems